• Skip to content

 It can be tempting to buy all kinds of stuff.
 But there are only a few things that your baby absolutely needs.

 Safety should always be the priority when choosing baby furniture and equipment.
-Our safe baby furniture checklist tells you what to look out for when buying new or second-hand baby equipment and furniture.
+Our safe baby furniture checklist tells you what to look for when buying new or second-hand baby equipment and furniture.

 Your baby when you’re 25 weeks pregnant